Do you find attracting sales prospects a particularly difficult task? You’re not alone, many sales professionals find themselves in the same position.

 Let’s dive into how to define your ideal prospect and six techniques you can use to attract them into your pipeline.
 In this article, we’ll explore:

-First question: Do you understand the difference between a lead vs. a prospect?
+Any prospecting definition should begin with this question: Do you understand the difference between a lead vs. a prospect?

-The single biggest difference between a lead and a prospect is the level of engagement they’ve had with your service or product.
+The single biggest difference between a sales lead and a sales prospect is the level of engagement they’ve had with your service or product.
 A prospect has shown interest in your product, has demonstrated an intent to make a purchase and is open to communicating with you further to find out more about your solution.

 Leads still have a place in your sales funnel, but if we’re talking about how valuable they are compared to prospects, it’s a no-brainer.

-Leads sit at the top of your sales funnel, but because a prospect has already shown an interest in your product or a need for your solution, they can move to the middle of the funnel.
+Leads sit at the top of your sales funnel, but because a prospect has already shown an interest in your product or a need for your solution, they can easily move to the middle of the funnel.

 Closing prospects is a lot easier when you know they’re interested in what you’re selling.

-Defining a prospect vs. a lead couldn’t be easier: a lead is someone who has entered your company’s nurturing process but is yet to show interest beyond opening your emails and reading your content.
+Defining an ideal prospect vs. a lead couldn’t be easier: a lead is someone who has entered your company’s nurturing process but is yet to show interest beyond opening your emails and reading your content.
 They haven’t engaged further or reached out to see how your company can help them more.